 Free MS Word Resume Templates

-Microsoft Word has a lot of free resume templates that are simple to edit and customize.
+Microsoft Word’s free resume templates are simple to edit and customize.
 You can tweak them directly in Word or upload them to Google Docs.

 Bold resume template